 BEER, WINE, AND LOCAL ALCOHOLIC BEVERAGES

 Most foreigners like the local BINTANG beer.
 Many restaurants and pubs also serve BINTANG “draft”.
-Other locally produced beers are ANKER, CARLSBERG, SAN MIGUEL and the less popular BALI HAI beer.
+Other popular beers are ANKER, CARLSBERG, SAN MIGUEL and the less popular BALI HAI beer.
 In hotels and supermarkets you can also find well-known brands imported from Australia, Germany, Japan, and even China (Tsing Tao).

 Beer is available in all supermarkets and many smaller shops.
-Wine is very expensive in supermarkets but nowadays there is a number of specialized wine shops where you can find a good choice of imported wines at more reasonable prices.
-Have a look at the WINE HOUSE at Jalan Kerobokan opposite KAFE WARISAN, the BALI WINE SHOP, Jalan By-Pass 546 in Sanur, BALI DELI in Jalan Kunti and the BALI LIQUOR STORE, Jalan Kunti No. 18 in Seminyak, and at BEST WINES & SPIRITS, Jalan Tangkuban Peradu No. 15D, Kerobokan.
-The best source to buy Cuban cigars is CIGARS & CIGARS at Kuta Poleng Mall B-5, Jalan Setiabudhi near the DFS circle at Jalan By-Pass in Kuta.
+Wine is very expensive in supermarkets but nowadays there is a number of specialized wine and liquor shops where you can find a good choice of imported wines at more reasonable prices.